Dynna/SDTM/lab_SDTM/Behavioral_DP.md

 ![](images/screen_lab3_5.png)

-With Strategy design pattern I define a family of algorithms, encapsulated each one, and made them interchangeable.
+With Strategy design pattern I defined a family of algorithms, encapsulated each one, and made them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
 The classes and objects participating in this pattern are: SortStrategy.cs [Strategy], SortBasedOnSearch.cs and SortBasedOnReviews.cs [ConcreteStrategy], SortedDevices.cs [Context].

 The UML diagram looks like following:

 ![](images/screen_lab3_7.png)